MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 ---
 title: Understanding the Microsoft Graph app manifest
-description: Describes the Microsoft Entra app manifest, which represents an application's identity configuration in a Microsoft Entra tenant.
+description: Describes the Microsoft Entra app manifest in Microsoft Graph format, which represents an application's identity configuration in a Microsoft Entra tenant.
 services: active-directory
 author: rwike77
 manager: CelesteDG